phiresky/sqlite-zstd/README.md

 ## Cross Compiling

 For cross-compiling to `aarch64-linux-android`, you need to
-1. Donwload the target we need to cross-compile
+1. Download the target we need to cross-compile
 ```bash
 rustup target add aarch64_linux_android
 ```